Published on: 18 April 2019

-We are a global company with headquarters in the United States, and the F5 affiliates and third parties with whom we share Candidate Data and Sensitive Candidate Data as described in this Privacy Notice are located in the United States and elsewhere in the world, including countries where privacy laws may not provide as much protection as your country.
-F5 complies with legal requirements for protecting the movement of data across borders, including through the use of European Commission-approved Standard Contractual Clauses or by relying on the third party’s participation in the EU-U.S. or Swiss-U.S. Privacy Shield Frameworks.
+We are a global company with headquarters in the United States, and the F5 affiliates and third parties to whom we disclose Candidate Data and Sensitive Candidate Data as described in this Privacy Notice are located in the United States and elsewhere in the world, including countries where privacy laws may not provide as much protection as your country.
+F5 complies with legal requirements for protecting the movement of data across borders, including through the use of European Commission-approved Standard Contractual Clauses.
 You may request a copy of the Standard Contractual Clauses by contacting us as described below.

 7. How long will F5 keep my personal data?

 It is our policy not to keep personal data for longer than is necessary for the Processing Purposes.
 Where personal data is kept beyond the time that we normally would need to keep it, that period will be determined based on the applicable local law.

 8. What rights do I have with respect to my personal data?

 Under certain data protection laws such as the GDPR, candidates have a number of special rights in relation to their Candidate Data and Sensitive Candidate Data.
 These can differ by country and are typically subject to important exceptions, but, where they apply, they can be summarized in broad terms as follows: